Article 4 of the European Convention on Human Rights: Emergency service

 Compulsory demands placed upon individuals in the case of emergency or calamity threatening the life or well-being of the community will not constitute a violation of Article 4(2), so long as they are proportionate.

-In Iverson v Norway, the ECtHR stated that a law requiring dentists to provide public dental services was not in violation of Article 4 due to the public nature of the case.
-As the work was of short duration and was well paid, the ECtHR stated that the prohibition on forced labour could not reasonably be interpreted to apply.
+In Iverson v Norway, the Court stated that a law requiring dentists to provide public dental services was not in violation of Article 4 due to the public nature of the case.
+As the work was of short duration and was well paid, the Court stated that the prohibition on forced labour could not reasonably be interpreted to apply.

 Normal civic obligations

 Any compulsory work which constitutes a "civic obligation" will not amount to a violation of Article 4(2).
-A civic obligation has been interpreted by the ECtHR in many different ways and is dependant upon the circumstances and context of each case.
+A civic obligation has been interpreted by the Court in many different ways and is dependent upon the circumstances and context of each case.

 In Adami v Malta, the complainant argued that it was a violation of Article 4(2) to require him to participate in jury service as he had been called upon three times during the period of 1971 to 1997.
-The ECtHR considered that jury service was a normal civic obligation and therefore did not constitute forced labour or a violation of Article 4.
+The Court considered that jury service was a normal civic obligation and therefore did not constitute forced labour or a violation of Article 4.

 Human trafficking

 The definition of human trafficking can be found in the Council of Europe Trafficking Convention.
 Human trafficking is not explicitly mentioned within Article 4.
-However, following the case Rantsev v Cyprus, it was confirmed by the ECtHR that human trafficking fell within the scope of Article 4.
-Within this case, the ECtHR set out the nature and the scope of the positive obligation placed upon states under Article 4 in relation to human trafficking.
+However, following the case Rantsev v Cyprus, it was confirmed by the Court that human trafficking fell within the scope of Article 4.
+Within this case, the Court set out the nature and the scope of the positive obligation placed upon states under Article 4 in relation to human trafficking.

 Modern slavery is often associated with trafficking victims from abroad who can be forced into circumstances such as manual labour or sex work.
 The case S.M. v Croatia established that forced prostitution as a result of human trafficking is covered by Article 4.
 This case saw the first Grand Chamber judgement concerning human trafficking and found that Croatia had not fulfilled their obligations under Article 4 by failing to fully investigate potential human trafficking.
 This was the first time that internal human trafficking had been considered as relevant under Article 4 and is therefore significant in expanding its application.
 S.M. disregarded any ambiguity that was created following Rantsev by clarifying that human trafficking and forced prostitution fell within the scope of Article 4.

 Within S.M. v Croatia, the Grand Chamber reiterated the three positive obligations that article 4 places upon states that were set out in Rantsev, "(1) the duty to put in place a legislative and administrative framework to prohibit and punish trafficking; (2) the duty, in certain circumstances, to take operational measures to protect victims, or potential victims, of trafficking; and (3) a procedural obligation to investigate situations of potential trafficking".